The ITF Modelling Framework

 The ITF non-urban freight transport model assesses and provides scenario forecasts for freight flows around the globe.
 It is a network model that assigns freight flows of all major transport modes to specific routes, modes, and network links.
 Centroids, connected by network links, represent zones (countries or their administrative units) where goods are consumed or produced.

 The most recent version of the ITF freight model integrates the (previously distinct) surface and international freight models.
 International and domestic freight flows are calibrated on data on national freight transport activity (in tonnes-kilometres, tkm) as reported by ITF member countries.
 Reported data is also used to validate the route assignment of freight flows.
-Trade projections in value terms stem from the OECD trade model and converted into cargo weight (tonnes).
+Trade projections in value terms stem from the OECD trade model and are converted into cargo weight (tonnes).
 These weight movements are then assigned to an intermodal freight network that develops over time in line with scenario settings.
 These define infrastructure availability, available services and related costs.